-To make the numerical results realistic, parameters are matched to asset pricing moments from the S&P 500.
-The payoff autocorrelation parameter ρ is 0.86, matching the price autocorrelation.6 The variance of the persistent payoff innovation σ{η} determines both the Sharpe ratio and the equity premium.
+Numerical examples will illustrate the interesting features of the model's information portfolios.
+To make these numerical results realistic, model parameters are matched to asset pricing moments from the S&P 500.
+The payoff autocorrelation parameter ρ is 0.86, matching the price autocorrelation.7 The variance of the persistent payoff innovation σ{η} determines both the Sharpe ratio and the equity premium.
 This model, like most, cannot match both statistics.
 The benchmark value is $\sigma{\eta}^2 = 0.1^2$, an intermediate value that generates a Sharpe ratio of 2.6 and an equity premium of 3%.
 Section 3.1 explores a range of values between 0.025^2 and 0.2^2 .
 The transitory payoff shock ε makes payoffs more volatile, but is never learned and therefore never incorporated into prices.
 Therefore, a natural moment to match σ{ε}^2 to is the ratio of return variance to price variance (0.62 in the data); this yields $\sigma{\epsilon}^2 = 0.13^2$.
-The variance of the asset supply shock σ_x^2 , together with the cost of information, determines how much information will be held in equilibrium.
-For excess covariance to have a fighting chance in a three-asset model, most agents must purchase one signal in equilibrium.
-Therefore $(\sigma_x^2=0.5)$ and $\chi=0.1$ were chosen so that the average number of signals purchased is 0.95.
-The real return on a risk-free asset is 2%.
-Absolute risk aversion a is 1.5, producing an average relative risk aversion of 4.5.
-The mean asset payoff and average number of shares per capita do not affect second moments.
-They are both set to 1.